hacken01/hacken01.github.io/README.md

 - 🛠️ **Skills & Experience**: Interactive sections that make your skills and experiences pop, offering an intuitive way to explore your expertise
 - 📱 **Responsive Design**: Built to be fully responsive and seamlessly adaptable across all devices, ensuring a smooth experience whether on desktop or mobile
 - ✨ **Interactive Elements**: With engaging animations and smooth transitions, each interaction reflects the innovative spirit of Tony Stark, bringing your portfolio to life
-- 🎨 **Iron Man Theme**: Red and gold color scheme with futuristic design elements
+- 🎨 **Iron Man Theme**: Red and light blue color scheme with futuristic design elements

 ## 🛠 Tech Stack